Open-Transactions/protocol-docs/docs/OTContract.md

 ## Deserialization

-* The current parser for this document format is too complex and probably has some bugs.
+* The current parser for this document format is too complex and probably has some bugs, some of which I document here.
 * The content field is marked by the `BEGIN` marker, the signature field by the `SIGNATURE` marker.
-During serialization, the signature bookend is written as `BEGIN <contractType> SIGNATURE`.
+During serialization, the signature bookend is written as `BEGIN $type SIGNATURE`.
 When a contract is missing an explicit content section, the first signature block is interpreted as the content.
 * The `HASH:` field is meant to be read right after the `BEGIN` marker, but can in fact be set anywhere: [Link][ProcessHash].
-Possible unintended consequences, maybe even exploit.
+Possible unintended consequences, maybe even exploitation.
-* The first character of metadata defines the type of key that is used.
+* The first character of the signature metadata defines the type of key that is used.
 Is there any way that a key that doesn't start with `S` can be valid?
 * The XML parsing code includes support for the deprecated single-key system by recognizing a `key` tag.